gregbayer/gae-livecount/README.md

 1. git clone git://github.com/gregbayer/live-count.git
 2. Add entries to your app.yaml and queue.yaml based on included files.
 3. Copy the live-count directory into your appengine project
-4. Include "from counters import write_behind_counter" at the top of you python file
+4. Include "from counters import counter" at the top of you python file
-5. Call write_behind_counter.LoadAndIncrementCounter(...) as in example.py
+5. Call counter.LoadAndIncrementCounter(...) as in example.py

 # Performance and CAP tradeoffs